 Among the most visited, most photographed, and most fascinating sights in the American Southwest, Antelope Canyon deals almost exclusively in superlatives.
 With its gorgeous sandstone corridors, spiral rock arches and surreal light shafts, this slot canyon has become a regular feature on travel bucket lists.
 And like most places worth visiting, planning a trip here asks for a bit of homework.
-Here’s a quick guide on how to get to Antelope Canyon from Las Vegas, Phoenix, and parts of California.
+While it doesn't have the perfect weather conditions of Las Vegas, here is a quick guide on how to get to Antelope Canyon from Las Vegas, Phoenix, and parts of California.

 The enigmatic Antelope Canyon is hidden away amid the desert landscapes of Navajo Nation.
 This expansive protected area belongs to the Navajo Native Americans and occupies parts of Arizona, Utah, and New Mexico.
 Antelope Canyon, located in the Arizona section, isn’t a landmark that visibly declares its presence.
 You can’t take a commercial flight to get to it, or have GPS guide you to its entrance.
 You’re even required to be in the company of a Navajo tour guide when you visit.